coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 	add_action('customtaxorder_update_order', 'custom_action');
 	?>

+= How can I add my own translation? =

+Translations can be added very easily through [GlotPress](https://translate.wordpress.org/projects/wp-plugins/custom-taxonomy-order-ne).
+You can start translating strings there for your locale.
+They need to be validated though, so if there's no validator yet, and you want to apply for being validator, please post it on the support forum.
+I will make a request on make/polyglots to have you added as validator for this plugin/locale.

-Email any other questions to marcel at zenoweb dot nl.
+Email any other questions to marcel at timelord dot nl.

 == Screenshots ==

 1. Screenshot of the menu page for Custom Taxonomy Order.
-The menu completely left lists the different taxonomies.
+The WordPress menu completely left lists the different taxonomies.
-Left are the main taxonomies.
-Right (or below) are the sub-taxonomies.
+The left metabox lists the toplevel terms.
+Right (or below) are the sub-terms.

 == Changelog ==

+= 2.7.3 =
+* 2015-11-26
+* Fix for Woo get_attribute() (thanks mantish).

+= 2.7.2 =
+* 2015-11-26
+* Properly enqueue admin scripts.
+* Rename and prefix js functions properly.

+= 2.7.1 =
+* 2015-11-07
+* Explode() expects parameter to be a string, not an array.
+* Better dashicon.
+* Drop pot, nl_NL, they are maintained at GlotPress.

+= 2.7.0 =
+* 2015-11-07
+* Offer page and functions to support the taxonomies themselves.
+* Support WooCommerce attributes.
+* Only support WordPress 3.7+, since they really are supported.
+* More specific CSS.
+* Add icon on admin pages.
+* Update pot, nl_NL.

 = 2.6.6 =
 * 2015-09-05